 Pairing: A light bubbly, try Les Cordeliers with seafood such as shrimp or gambas prawns.

 So are you ready to splash out on a good Pauillac?
 Or will you stick to other Bordeaux crus?
+If you enjoyed that article, you may want to read more about wine and cheese pairings here.
 As always, as the French Government advises, “the abuse of alcohol is dangerous for your health.
 Consume with moderation.”

 Did you enjoy that article?
 Save it for later!